Who can we help?

 - Carpets and flooring

-As the Charity receives large numbers of applications and we have limited funds, our maximum grant is £250.
-We are normally only able to assist with one item per successful application, therefore please prioritise the items being requested.
+As the Charity receives large numbers of applications and we have limited funds, we are normally only able to assist with one item per successful application.

 If you are unsure if your application meets our criteria and you wish to discuss the application prior to its submission, please contact the Charity at firstname.lastname@example.org or telephone the office on 0121 236 8004.